Vishwa061/2311-Group-12/README.md

 2. User can upload their drum file.
 The program will convert from drum text file to MUSICXML file.

 # Installation
-Please go to the Release and download the TAB2MXL zip file as well as the user manual.
+Go to Latest Release and download the TAB2MXL zip file as well as the user manual.